Wild and Medicinal Herbs for Rabbits: What’s Safe and What’s Toxic?

 Tansy (Tanacetum vulgare)

-Edible as a medicinal plant in a mixture.
-It is often consumed to help prevent intestinal parasites.
+Can be offered as a medicinal plant as part of a varied mix.
+May help prevent intestinal parasites.

-Unproblematic fodder plant.
-Most rabbits love the young leaves.
+Safe to Feed.
+Most rabbits enjoy the young leaves.

 Giant Hogweed (Heracleum mantegazzianum)